 By now, you can rattle off the standard answers off the top of your head.
 SEO content writing.
 Promote it on social media.
 Find other sites that will take your content.
 Reach out to thought leaders.

 But sometimes that’s not enough.
 Article-Writing Co reached out to six digital marketing experts and posed the same question: What are some innovative ways to promote your content?
 The only requirement for our panel of experts was that they had to give us some outside-the-box ideas, the type of tactics you won’t find by simply Googling the topic of content promotion.
-Their answers might surprise you.
+Their answers might surprise you, and show why you should employ an SEO article service.

 Vice president of customer relations for Elite Email, a Toronto-based email and SMS marketing firm